 The Cyclades islands in Greece include two of the world’s most popular destinations: Mykonos and Santorini.
-Island hopping around the Aegean Sea is easy with the Ferry Hopper booking site, while flying is a quick way to make the most of your precious holiday time.
+Island hopping around the Aegean Sea is easy with Ferry Hopper, while flying is a quick way to make the most of your precious holiday time.
 Read on to find everything you need to create your perfect Greek island holiday itinerary.

 Santorini to Mykonos Ferry Route

 It’s about 118 kilometers from the party island of Mykonos to beautiful Santorini, and while a short plane trip can get you there in a flash, many tourists opt to take direct ferries to and from the islands.

 - You have a lot of luggage

 - You have time to spend on the ferries